 Hotel Fábrica do Chocolate – Viana do Castelo, Portugal

-Located in the center of the city, it was built where the oldest Portuguese chocolate factory once operated.
+Located in the centre of the city, it was built where the oldest Portuguese chocolate factory once operated.
 All the rooms are an ode to the chocolate, not to mention the restaurant’s menu, which includes chocolate on all the dishes!

 The Perugina School of Chocolate and the House of Chocolate – Perugia, Italy

 In Italy, there is much to discover besides the famous pasta.
-It is located in Perugia, in the center of the country, The Perugina School of Chocolate and the House of Chocolate.
+It is located in Perugia, in the centre of the country, The Perugina School of Chocolate and the House of Chocolate.
 There, you can learn about the chocolate production process and the history of the school, which belongs to the well-known brand Nestlé.

 Chocolate Museum – Cologne, Germany

 When we think of Germany, the first delicacies that come to mind are hot dogs and beer but, in Cologne, we find a 3-storey museum dedicated entirely to chocolate.
-In this museum, you can recall television ads, see the making of molds or even the re-creation of a cacao plantation.
+In this museum, you can recall television ads, see the making of moulds or even the re-creation of a cacao plantation.

 Spa at the Hershey Hotel – Pennsylvania, USA